leanprover/fp-lean/functional-programming-lean/src/programs-proofs/arrays-termination.md

 Because `arr.size` is a finite number, `i` can be incremented only a finite number of times.
 Even though no argument to the function decreases on each call, `arr.size - i` decreases toward zero.

-Lean can be instructed to use another expression for termination by providing a `termination_by` clause at the end of a definition.
+The value that decreases at each recursive call is called a _measure_.
-The `termination_by` clause has two components: names for the function's arguments and an expression using those names that should decrease on each call.
+Lean can be instructed to use a specific expression as the measure of termination by providing a `termination_by` clause at the end of a definition.
-For `arrayMapHelper`, the final definition looks like this:
+For `arrayMapHelper`, the explicit measure looks like this:
 ```lean
 {{#example_decl Examples/ProgramsProofs/Arrays.lean ArrayMapHelperOk}}
 ```